 Is there a special type of vinyl?
 How do you apply the vinyl decal?

-This tutorial will teach you how to create your own vinyl decals, Cricut stickers, wall graphics and window decals.
+This tutorial will teach you how to create your own vinyl decals, wall graphics, and window decals.

-(We have a full guide on how to make vinyl stickers that you should definitely check out.)
+(We have a full guide on how to make stickers with Cricut that you should definitely check out.)

 Vinyl can be applied to any smooth surface (ceramic, a wall, glass) with just transfer paper.
 For rough surfaces, you’ll need stronger adhesive-backed vinyl.
 Don’t worry, I’ll cover the differences below as well as when to use a cutting mat and when you’ll want to avoid it.

 We’ll also cover using the Joy a bit later, and get into print then cut if you’re interested.

 For this tutorial, we’ll assume you’re using a Cricut Explore Air 2 and Cricut Design Space, but other Cricut machines follow the same principles so this will work for Cricut Joy and Cricut Maker as well.

 Let’s get started!

 - A Cricut machine.
 I use the Cricut Explore Air 2 (this is the current best deal).

 - Vinyl (Oracal 631 (matte/removable vinyl), Oracal 651 (glossy/semi-permanent), or Cricut Vinyl)